Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Learn how to easily invest in BHP Group shares.

-BHP Group (BHP) is a leading other industrial metals & mining business with stocks listed in Australia.
-BHP Group is listed on the Australian Securities Exchange (ASX).
+BHP Group Limited (BHP) is a leading other industrial metals & mining business based in Australia.
+It opened the day at AUDA$38.85 after a previous close of AUDA$38.52.
+During the day the price has varied from a low of AUDA$38.44 to a high of AUDA$39.14.
+The latest price was AUDA$38.6 (25 minute delay).
+BHP Group is listed on the Australian Securities Exchange (ASX) and employs 45,295 staff.
 All prices are listed in Australian Dollars.

 Compare trading platforms with Australian shares and ETFs